-Cornerstone's network is an integral element in securing the Mayor's vision for the delivery of modern communications networks across London.
-More specifically, the proposed development is entirely consistent with and shall help to implement the strategic objectives contained in the London Plan, and built and natural features of the surrounding area; the Hillingdon area in which it is located.
+Cornerstone's infrastructure and Vodafone's network are an integral element in securing the Mayor's vision for the delivery of modern communications networks across London.
+More specifically, the proposed development is entirely consistent with and shall help to implement the strategic objectives contained in the London Plan and London Infrastructure Plan.